fewd05082017/week1/README.md

 Add CSS styles, an image, and link the two pages together.

-Use Wendy Bite’s website as a guide, but feel free to branch-out or get as creative as your current skills allow.
+Use Betty White’s website as a guide, but feel free to branch-out or get as creative as your current skills allow.

 ### Step 4 - Commit and Sync